pfelk/pfelk/install/configuration.md

   - Visit [here](https://github.com/noodlemctwoodle/pfsense-azure-sentinel) to configure for Azure Sentinel

 # :seven: Finished
-- ### :clock5: Wait a few mintues after configuring the above and explore the enriched visualizations.
+- ### :clock5: Wait a few minutes after configuring the above and explore the enriched visualizations.

 :end: